NathanEpstein/reinforce/README.md

 ##Motivation

 <a href="https://github.com/scikit-learn/scikit-learn">scikit-learn</a> provides excellent tools for supervised and unsupervised learning but explicitly does not deal with reinforcement learning.

-reinforce is intended to compliment the functionality of scikit-learn and together form a more complete machine learning toolkit.

-##Install

-`pip install reinforce`

 ##Example Usage